migdias/capstone_house_prices/README.md

 This project is intended to help us have a deeper understanding about what actually influences the price of houses and whether, based on these attributes we can effectively and accurately predict these prices.
 This could serve as a way of helping realtors make a better informed decision or even clients that want to know how much their perfect house would cost.

+The data and the result should be able to answer:

+1. What are the highest correlated features to the Sale Price?
+2. Are people building bigger houses in recent years?
+3. Do older houses tend to have less overall quality?
+4. Are Foundations different throughout the years?
+5. What is the best model to predict the prices of houses?

 ## Libraries

 The libraries used for this project are: